The client functions are divided into the following submodules:

 The presence of light clients in a blockchain-based system leads to certain difficulties during development:

-- Backend developers should agree with client developers on API requests and the format of cryptographic proofs
+- Backend developers should agree with client developers on API requests and the format of cryptographic proofs.
+(This is largely taken care by using Protobuf as the serialization format.)

 - Changes in blockchain data model should be accompanied by relevant changes in the logic of proof verification performed by light clients